How to Identify Your Competitors in 6 Steps

 Again, your customers are the key to unlocking your direct competitors.
 Once they’ve decided on your business and product, you can ask them which other businesses/products they were evaluating.
 Customers often reveal unexpected competitors that aren’t even on your radar.

 In addition, during the sales process your sales team can also ask your potential customers which businesses they are considering.
 If they haven’t decided on your product yet, your team will be able to speak to their needs better if you know which businesses or products they are considering.

 3. Check Online Communities on Social Media or Community Forums

-In this day and age, your potential customers will often seek out advice and recommendations on social media sites and apps, or on community forums like Quora or Reddit.
+In this day and age, your potential customers will often seek out advice and recommendations on social media sites and apps, or on community forums like Quora (opens in a new tab) or Reddit (opens in a new tab).
 By investigating the conversations your customers have on these websites, you’ll be able to further identify your competitors.

 This is especially true for any marketers speaking to millennial audiences.
 Research by Deloitte shows that 50% of millennials report that a recommendation from a friend or family member has a high influence on their buying decision.
 And 27% of both millennials and Gen Z feel an online recommendation from someone in their social media circle has a high influence on their buying decisions.

 But enough about your direct competitors.
 What about the competitors you don’t even know about yet?
 How do you identify your indirect competitors?

 How to Identify Indirect Competitors